 A crafted volume is carefully connected to the retained and refashioned rear of an original 1960’s brick dwelling to enact clear planning, cost and environmental values in an articulated binary composition of spatial and material opposites - a cellular and private frontwith an extant yellow brick character, and a voluminous and public rear with a singular grey metal expression in counterpoint.

-The retained bungalow responsibly preserves the embodied energy of its original footprint while contributing to meeting a low budget and allowing the mid-century form of its suburban type to be preserved within its locality, while also supporting environmental and budget outcomes.
-Its interior carefully configures a program of bedrooms and utility spaces, with vaulted skylights carved within the original roof expanding several spaces to light and sky.
-A sharply folding intermediary form spatially unlocks a compressed front hall while allowing the location of interstitial courtyards for light, ventilation and multiple aspects at the centre of the plan - in turn promoting an interplay of private and public rooms across front and rear zones.
+The retained bungalow responsibly preserves the embodied energy of its original footprint while contributing to meeting a low budget and allowing the mid-century form of its suburban type to be retained within its locality.
+Its available envelope carefully configures the client’s ‘private’ program within a reworked plan, while vaulted skylights carved within the original roof expand several spaces to light and sky.
+A sharply folding link spatially unlocks a compressed front hall while allowing the location of interstitial courtyards for light, ventilation and divergent view at the centre of the plan - in turn promoting an interplay of private and public rooms across front and rear zones.